creativescala/fs2-tutorial/docs/src/pages/kmv.md

 For data we will use two sources:

-1. The 1934 version of Webster's Dictionary, now in the public domain.
+1. A list of English words.
 This file has one word per line, and every word is unique, so it gives us an easy way to test our algorithm.

 2. The complete works of William Shakespeare.
 This is much bigger than the dictionary, contains duplicates, and requires more processing, and so is a more realistic test.